Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Conclusion

 In this work, we study the classification of symmetry fractionalization carried by spinons in gapped 2D $\mathbb Z_2$ spin liquids.
 For gapped spin liquids realized in spin systems with an odd number of spin-$\frac12$ degrees of freedom per unit cell, we generalize the constraint of \citet{Cheng_unpub} to point-group symmetries.
 The generalized constraint establishes a relation between the symmetry fractionalization of the spinon and the symmetry representation of the physical degrees of freedom in one unit cell.
 Applying this constraint to triangular/kagome lattices, we obtain a full classification (up to stacking SPT layers) of gapped $\mathbb Z_2$ spin liquids.
 In particular, we show that the eight spin liquid states constructed previously exhaust all possibilities~\cite{Wang2007,YMLuKagomePSG2011,LuBFU,Zheng_arxiv,YMLuTri2015X,SJiangTPS2015X}.

-We notice that the Schwinger fermion construction actually yields 20 different PSGs for $\mathbb{Z}_2$ spin liquid states on the kagome lattice~\cite{YMLuKagomePSG2011,LuBFU}.
-8 of them correspond to symmetric gapped spin liquids in Table \ref{tab:fqn}~\cite{LuBFU}, while the rest, if naively translating the PSG to fractionalization class of the fermionic spinons, violate the constraints in Eq. \eqref{eq:ck}.
-However, the fermionic mean-field states are always gapless with these 12 classes of PSG, i.e. they are \emph{gapless} $\mathbb{Z}_2$ spin liquids.
+We notice that the Schwinger/Abrikosov fermion construction actually yields 20 different PSGs for $\mathbb{Z}_2$ spin liquid states on the kagome lattice~\cite{YMLuKagomePSG2011,LuBFU}.
+Eight of them correspond to symmetric gapped spin liquids in Table \ref{tab:fqn}~\cite{LuBFU}, while the rest, if naively translating the PSG to fractionalization class of the fermionic spinons, violate the constraints in Eq. \eqref{eq:ck}.
+However, the fermionic mean-field states are always gapless~\footnote{In these mean-field states, the band structures of the fermionic spinons have gapless modes, i. e. nodes or nodal points, which cannot be gapped out without breaking the symmetries.} with these 12 classes of PSG, i.e. they are \emph{gapless} $\mathbb{Z}_2$ spin liquids.
 Moreover, on other lattices, spin liquids where all anyons carry integer spins and/or $T^2=+1$ [and thus violating the constraint in Eq.~\eqref{eq:constraint}] can also be realized as gapless spin liquids~\cite{wenpsg,BiswasMSL,GChenMSL}.
 It was known that the gaplessness of fermionic spinons are protected by the PSG at the level of mean-field states, and our derivation of the constraints in Eq.~\eqref{eq:ck} provides a non-perturbative understanding of the symmetry-protected gaplessness.